This article was originally published October 2015. This research was last updated June 2016.

 Editorial conclusion: Docker is solving problems felt most acutely by companies with larger numbers of hosts.

 Good news for Docker just keeps coming.
 We were surprised to find how many companies who try Docker actually adopt it, and fast.
 Most companies who will adopt have already done so within 30 days of initial production usage, and almost all the remaining adopters convert within 60 days.

-within 5 Months
+Count within 9 Months

 The Most Widely Used Images Are

-Registry, NGINX, and Redis
+Still Registry, NGINX, and Redis